White Paper: Laparoscopic Colectomy for Colon Cancer

 Following the September meeting in Berlin, a fourth interview round was circulated among the Task Force members in order to come up with final consensus statements and finalise the MIS position paper.

-The full scientific paper has been submitted to EJSO but the abstract is available to read here.
+The full scientific paper is now available to read in the EJSO here.